New York City ending business ties with Trump Organization, mayor says

 Separately, a spokesman for the leading commercial real estate firm Cushman & Wakefield said in an email that it will not longer do business with the Trump Organization.

-The firm had served as agent for two high-profile Trump Organization properties in Manhattan, including Trump Tower, the president’s former residence, according to Business Insider.
+The firm had served as agent for two high-profile Trump Organization properties in Manhattan, including Trump Tower, the president’s former residence.

 Following the Capitol riot, the PGA of America and the R&A both announced they would shun two golf courses owned by the president.